 Victor Loria has more than 26 years of international experience working with British American Tobacco p.l.c. in a variety of roles within marketing across the Central America and Caribbean markets, Colombia, Chile, Peru, Paraguay, Argentina, United Kingdom and Mexico, as well as in the America’s Regional Office in Brazil.

 In his last role, Loria was instrumental in leading BAT Mexico to strong and sustained growth momentum in all business dimensions, on the back of innovation, bold brand portfolio transformation, best in class execution, talent development and inspiring engagement and energy behind delivering high performance across all levels of the organization.
 Loria, a native of Costa Rica, joined BAT in 1991, after getting his degree in Business Administration and Public Accounting.

 Mark A. Peters

 Mark A. Peters is chief financial officer of R.J.
-Reynolds Tobacco Company, as well as senior vice president – decision support for RAI Services Company.
+Reynolds Tobacco Company, a subsidiary of Reynolds American Inc. (RAI), as well as senior vice president – decision support for RAI Services Company, another RAI subsidiary.
 He assumed these positions on Jan.
 1, 2011.

-A native of Winona, Minn., Peters earned a Bachelor of Arts degree in economics and accounting from Macalester College and a master’s degree in business administration from Indiana University.
+A native of Winona, Minn., Peters earned a bachelor’s degree in economics and accounting from Macalester College and a master’s degree in business administration from Indiana University.